Thabo2012/IU-Habit-Tracker/README.md

 - pip install -r requirements.txt

 ## Usage
-- Run python3 or above main.py to start the CLI
+- Run python3 or above.
+Run main.py to start the CLI
 - Foloow the instruction on the "menu screen" and choose one of the choices
 - Example
   - List habits